pauljrognon/bse-python-brushup-2022/index.md

 # Material
 * In section [Material](https://paulrognonvael.github.io/bse-python-brushup/material.html), you will find Jupyter Notebooks to be covered in class and some exercises.
 * In section [Complementary videos](https://paulrognonvael.github.io/bse-python-brushup/complements.html), you will find videos from a longer introductory course on Python by Nandan Rao.
 They offer complementary explanations of topics covered in our brush-up and some topics not covered in our brushup.
-* In section [Complementary videos](https://paulrognonvael.github.io/bse-python-brushup/references.html), you will find online and offñline external references.
+* In section [References](https://paulrognonvael.github.io/bse-python-brushup/references.html), you will find online and offline external references.

 <!---
 **Graded activity**